 - Are you traveling alone or with friends or your family?

-- Is your work flexible with when you can leave or do you have a set time frame when you can travel (e.g., a teacher)?
+- Is your work flexible with when you can leave, or do you have a set time frame when you can travel (e.g., if you’re a teacher)?

 - Do you want to go somewhere close by where you can drive, or would you have to fly?

-And depending on your situation, you might break from the suggestions in this article — and that’s okay!
+Depending on your situation, you might also break from the suggestions in this article, and that’s okay!
 I only want to provide a framework you can work from.
 What you do with it is ultimately up to you.